p0mvn/simplepir/theory.md

 One SimplePIR query on this matrix retrieves all n+1 values the client needs.

+### Communiction Trade-Off

+**Why DoublePIR's Communication Scales with Entry Size (Unlike SimplePIR)**

+In SimplePIR, the client downloads the entire hint matrix upfront, so per-query communication is essentially just the query vector plus the response—independent of entry size.
+In DoublePIR, the client avoids this large upfront cost by fetching hint information on-demand: after querying the actual database, the client makes a second PIR query over a hint database to retrieve the information needed to decode the response.
+Since the hint database is derived from the original database entries, larger entries produce larger hint rows, causing the second query's response to scale with entry size.
+When amortized over many queries, this per-query overhead accumulates, whereas SimplePIR's constant per-query cost remains fixed regardless of entry size.

 ### Base-p Decomposition

 SimplePIR operates on elements in ℤ_p, but H and a₁ contain elements in ℤ_q (where q ≫ p).
 The server decomposes each element into κ = ⌈log(q)/log(p)⌉ ≈ 4 base-p digits before the second-level PIR.